 In The Heights – Three of the four musicals I watched this year had something to do with Lin Manuel Miranda, which I think is funny.
 He directed tick, tick… BOOM!, he wrote this musical before he wrote Hamilton, and he wrote the songs for Encanto.
 And he played a singing monkey in some other musical that came out this year that I don’t really want to see.
 But this movie is really fun.
 They really went all out with some of the choreography, making sure that the cinematography enhanced both the story and the movement of the dancers.
 It was really a wonder to watch.
 My main complaint that I could also say for most of the movies that came out this year is that it’s a bit overlong.
 But the music is great, the characters are really interesting, and it’s just fun to watch.
 If you’re my friend Ellie, you’ve already watched this movie 17 times, but if you’re not, check it out.

 Encanto – I don’t love all of the songs in this.
 Some of them can be a bit too cheery for my liking.
 But I really like the one about Bruno and the one Miracle sings before the house starts to break.
 The theme of being under pressure also hits home for me.
 I like this one just as much as In the Heights, but this one is shorter and has better jokes.
 So it wins.

 The Best: Sing 2 – Sorry, Encanto isn’t the best one.
 I forgot about Sing 2, which is obviously the best musical.
-I haven’t seen it, but Bono voices a lion but for some reason all the trailers play a cover of I Still Haven’t Found What I’m Looking For.
+I haven’t seen it, but Bono voices a lion and for some reason all the trailers play a cover of I Still Haven’t Found What I’m Looking For.
+Even though that’s Bono’s song?
 So it’s the best movie.
 Sorry not sorry.

 Best and Worst Documentaries